Asquidy/Asquidy.github.io/_papers/2013-11-01-matching-marketplaces.md

 ---
 layout: post
-title: Search Frictions and the Design of Online Marketplaces
+title: "Search Frictions and the Design of Online Marketplaces"
 category: research
 ---